Large Model Accuracy Optimization Guide

 Benchmark Error Confirmation

 Before the training of weight update, it is necessary to confirm the benchmark error, that is, turn off the deterministic computation, repeat running the benchmark training twice to see the error of the benchmark itself, as a reference to determine whether the error is reasonable.
 Due to the differences in hardware or the underlying calling operator, the computational process of training will inevitably have a certain degree of error.
-When MindSpore training is compared with PyTorch for loss, if the error is within the benchmark error range and the error fluctuates up and down along the 0-axis, the error can be considered reasonable.
+When a loss comparison is performed between MindSpore and benchmarking model, if the error is within the benchmark error range and the error fluctuates up and down along the 0-axis, the error can be considered reasonable.

 Loss Diffusion